Why Your Dog Should be Licensed

-- License fees help the District of Sechelt provide animals with care, handle public safety concerns of stray, aggressive and dangerous dogs and prevent cruelty to dogs.
+- Licence fees help the District of Sechelt provide animals with care, handle public safety concerns of stray, aggressive and dangerous dogs and prevent cruelty to dogs.

-- It is the law! – Every owner of a dog shall hold a valid license for each dog he or she owns.
+- It is the law! – Every owner of a dog shall hold a valid licence for each dog he or she owns.

-If you own a dog, and live in the District, you are required to have a license for your dog.
+If you own a dog, and live in the District, you are required to have a licence for your dog.

-You can purchase a dog license online at my.sechelt.ca or at the District Hall, on the 2nd Floor at 5797 Cowrie Street between 8:30 am and 4:30 pm.
+You can purchase a dog licence online at my.sechelt.ca or at the District Hall, on the 2nd Floor at 5797 Cowrie Street between 8:30 am and 4:30 pm.